henriquejsb/henriquejsb/README.md

-I am a PhD student currently focusing on AutoML.
-My repositories vary from Network Science , the field of study on which I did my Master's thesis "Counting Subgraphs in Online Networks", to optimization problems and general algorithmic strategies (with some Google and Kaggle contests), to Data Science and Machine Learning projects, along with some other personal projects.
+I am a PhD student currently focusing on Evolutionary Computation and Spiking Neural Networks.
+My repositories vary from Network Science, the field of study on which I did my Master's thesis "Counting Subgraphs in Online Networks", to optimization problems and general algorithmic strategies (with some Google and Kaggle contests), to Data Science and Machine Learning projects, along with some other personal projects.
 I hope you find some of my projects useful and feel free to use them and improve them!
 I am still trying to gather some interesting projects I've developed over the years to include them in this git profile.

-## Repositories (UNDER UPDATES, STILL COLLECTING SOME ML AND DS PROJECTS TO ORGANIZE MY REPOSITORIES)
+## Repositories (UNDER UPDATES)

- - **StreamFaSE** (under work 🔧) - A framework for updating subgraph frequencies in streaming networks that I developed for my master's thesis published in "Henrique Branquinho, Luciano Grácio, and Pedro Ribeiro. **StreamFase: An online algorithm for subgraph counting in dynamic networks**. *In Proceedings of the 9th International
+ - **StreamFaSE** - A framework for updating subgraph frequencies in streaming networks that I developed for my master's thesis published in "Henrique Branquinho, Luciano Grácio, and Pedro Ribeiro. **StreamFase: An online algorithm for subgraph counting in dynamic networks**. *In Proceedings of the 9th International
 Conference on Complex Networks and their Applications*, 2020.
  - **Optimization problems** 🧠 (under work 🔧 https://github.com/henriquejsb/GeneralProblems )- A set of optimization problems and solutions to them where a range of strategies are employed (backtracking, greedy, dynamic programming, geometric algorithms...)
  - **Simplified C compiler** (https://github.com/henriquejsb/SimplifiedCCompiler ) - A compiler for a simplified version of C developed as a college assignment for a Compilers course during my Bachelor's.